There are several ways to install Python on Linux, that is, if you need to install it at all!

 $ python3 --version Python 3.8.5

-Depending on the distribution of Linux you are running, you can install python with the default package manager: Yum, APT, etcetera.
-You’ll need to find out for your specific Linux distribution which package manager is used and how to use it.
+Depending on the distribution of Linux you are running, you can install Python with the default package manager: Yum, APT, etcetera.
+You’ll need to find out which package manager is used for your specific Linux distribution and how to use it.

-$ apt install python3
+$ apt install python3 python-is-python3

 The major advantages of using Homebrew: